green-code-initiative/ecoCode-javascript/CONTRIBUTING.md

 All the generated code is between commented lines with "auto-generated" in the text.\
 **Please run update script** after a rule creation.

-## Import a rule into the SonarQube plugin

-After being developed in the linter, a rule must be integrated into the SonarQube plugin in order to be displayed correctly with all its details.
-A tooling script makes this job very easy.

-1. Run the npm script `yarn run generate-sonar-rules`
-2. A file will be created at **"tools/generated-rules.json"**, copy its content
-3. Paste it into ecoCode project in file **"javascript-plugin/src/main/resources/fr/greencodeinitiative/i10n/javascript/rules.json"**

 ## End of development?

-The last step is to open a PR on this project with the implementation of the rule, and a second one on the ecoCode project with the list of updated rules.
+The last step is to open a PR on this project with the implementation of the rule, and a second one on the test project with an exemple of a code not following rule needs.
 Keep an eye on the coverage of your rule implementation 👀

 Please check the semantic version you wish to target with your development: `yarn version check -i`